AndyJS/php-job-queue/README.md

 To execute the included unit tests, PHPUnit must be installed as per instructions available at http://phpunit.de

+On Ubuntu Server 13.04, the following command can be run:

+`sudo apt-get install phpunit`

 To obtain the project files, Git must be installed:

 `sudo apt-get install git-core`